Aceinna/docs_openrtk/tutorial/SerialMessaging.rst

     break;

-Data is appended to the payload array using pointers to enable variables of different data-types to fit into the payload array (defined as an array of 8-bit unsigned integers).
+Data is appended to the payload array using pointers.
+This enables variables of different data- types to fit into the payload array (defined as an array of 8-bit unsigned integers); this approach is highlighted in the previous code snippet.
 To do this, generate a pointer of the desired type to a typecast version of the payload address.
-In the example above, 32-bit unsigned integer data is appended to the payload, followed by double and floating- point variables.
+In the example above, 32-bit unsigned integer data is appended to the payload, followed by double and floating-point variables.

 Finally, the packet type must be added to the switch-statement in *setUserPacketType()* to enable